zowe/docs-site/docs/user-guide/ze-usage.md

 5. From the drop-down, enter the path that you want as the root of your displayed tree.
   All child files and directories of that root file are displayed in the explorer tree.

-  **Note:** You will not be able to expand directories or files that you are not authorised for.
+  **Note:** You will not be able to expand directories or files that you are not authorized for.

    <img src="../images/ze/ZE-path.gif" alt="Enter Path">